 A Performance Indicator Framework for Accessibility Data

-This performance indicator framework is the foundation to measuring progress in the identification and removal of barriers to accessibility associated with the priority areas set out in the Accessible Canada Act (ACA).
+This performance indicator framework (PIF) forms the basis for measuring progress in identifying and removing barriers to accessibility in the priority areas set out in the Accessible Canada Act (ACA).

 Alternate formats

-Performance Indicator Framework for Accessibility Data, 2023 [PDF - 445 KB]
+Performance Indicator Framework for Accessibility Data [PDF - 445 KB]

 Large print, braille, MP3 (audio), e-text and DAISY formats are available on demand by ordering online or calling 1 800 O-Canada (1-800-622-6232).
 If you use a teletypewriter (TTY), call 1-800-926-9105.